pierrejay/EZModbus/docs/30-how-to-guides/301-modbus-server-slave.md

 * Dynamic behavior based on Word properties
 * Mapping between Word addresses and application logic

-{% hint style="info" %}
+!!! note
     For Words that contain an unique register (`nbRegs == 1`) or Word registered with their own handler you don't need to use the context since you already know how many registers should be read or written.
 Still it's good practice to always check `reqWord.nbRegs` to avoid any buffer overflow, and not rely on the hard value defined when declaring your Word.
-{% endhint %}

 **Input/output values**